rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 We'd need something significantly faster if we were investigating a range of new exercises.
 Let's reduce max_iter to 2000 to reduce the time LinearSVC has to reach a solution, increase the number of features we remove at a time by RFECV by changing step from 1 to 20, and change our cross-fold stratification from 5 'chunks' to only 2.

-This could speed processing significantly, but at the cost of some accuracy in finding the 'ideal' set from our large range of HAR data.
+This could speed processing significantly, but at the cost of some accuracy in finding the 'ideal' feature set from our large range of HAR data.
-We will likely still find predictive features for a model that are the most associated with the class, but this may not be careful enough to distinguish the most predictive of these.
+We will likely still find predictive features for a model that are the most associated with the class, but these faster settings may not be careful enough to distinguish the most predictive of these.

 Let's reset our hyperparameters and re-run our code.